MasonStooksbury/Glof/glof/README.md

-# Flog
+# Glof

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19 (updated later to Angular 11).

 ## Development server